All Products

 Document Center

-A logical fact table is generated after adding multiple attributes to a business activity (process).
-The logical fact table includes primary keys, measures, and fact attribute fields.
-The primary key is used to define the data extraction logic from the source table for the logical fact table.
-Measures are numeric fields that indicate the size, quantity, or degree of a certain aspect.
-This topic describes how to create and configure a logical fact table.
+This topic describes the process of generating a logical fact table by adding multiple attributes to a business activity.
+The resulting table includes primary keys, measures, and fact attribute fields.
+The primary key defines the data extraction logic from the source table, while measures are numeric fields that quantify various aspects of the data.

 Limits

-• If you have not purchased the Asset Security module, setting the Data Classification and Data Categorization fields in the table is not supported.
+• The Asset Security module is necessary to set the Data Classification and Data Categorization fields in the table.

-• If you have not purchased the Asset Quality module, implementing Unique and Not Null validation for primary key fields is not supported.
+• Without the Asset Quality module, you cannot implement Unique and Not Null validation for primary key fields.

 Prerequisites